alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Yes, the positions are open to applicants outside the UK and our HR team ([HR@turing.ac.uk](mailto:HR@turing.ac.uk)) will be able to offer you additional information on the process of obtaining a working Visa.

-TODO: Check rules around minimum salary for SW visa and Junior role

 ### Are you accepting remote applicants?

 Members need to be based in the UK.
 However, you do not need to be in the London office every day: almost all of our work is done in a hybrid manner, and we have team members as far away as Scotland and the South West of England.

-TODO: Check if there is a contractual agreement to be in the office x days per month.
+It is expected that you will be in the office 4 times a month, and there are two events through the year where we encourage everyone to come in: the away days (2 days in February) and Hack Week (1 week in June).

 ### What would be the starting date?

-In the past, we have preferred that people start within 3 months of an offer being made; we are also happy for successful candidates to start sooner.
+In the past, we have preferred that people start within three months of an offer being made; we are also happy for successful candidates to start sooner.
-Previous new joiners have started between .... and ..... after their interview.
+Previous new joiners have started between one month and ..... after their interview.

 To be determined for upcoming recruitment rounds